AT A GLANCE

 Parent-Led Clubs

 Are you new to ASIJ or to Tokyo, or maybe a returning parent?
 Do you have hobbies or interests that you would like to share with the ASIJ community?
 We encourage you to establish a new club.
 The PTA will support you in starting, managing and promoting the club.
-If you have a club idea or questions, please contact Parent-led Clubs Chair, Jennifer Min at parentledclubs@pta.asij.ac.jp.
+If you have a club idea or questions, please contact Parent-led Clubs Chair, Shino Torigoe-Yeh at parentledclubs@pta.asij.ac.jp.

 View the full list of parent-led clubs on our website, including current photos.

-Brisk Walk Club - May 8 at 10AM (Yoyogi-koen Station)
+Architecture Club - May 15 at 10AM (Shibuya) New Event

 Sign up to join a fun run or walk with optional breakfast afterwards.
 We meet on Monday mornings around 8AM in the parking area at Nogawa Park (next to ASIJ).
 All paces are encouraged to join this fun and friendly group!